eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Transform report does not count entities in child mappings.
 -   Rule operator parameter auto-complete default values do not have a label when creating a new operator.

-v23.3.0 of eccenca DataIntegration adds the following new features:
+v23.3.0 of DataIntegration adds the following new features:

 -   plugin base library updated to v4.3.0 ([changelog](https://github.com/eccenca/cmem-plugin-base/blob/main/CHANGELOG.md))
 -   Support for custom plugin icon.